-The main pro for being a freelance graphic designer is that you can truly work anywhere.
+The main pro of being a freelance graphic designer is that you can truly work anywhere.
 I always said I wanted to make my dream of being a freelance designer work so that I wouldn’t be tethered to one location.
 This is one of the best remote jobs.

 2. Set Your Own Hours

-As mentioned earlier, freelance graphic designers are essentially in charge of themselves because they’re their own boss.
+As mentioned earlier, freelance graphic designers are essentially in charge of themselves because they’re their own bosses.
 I love being able to set my hours, but it can be challenging if I accidentally overbook myself.

 3. Work With Clients Worldwide